Mado007/Cloud-Based-Storage-System/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to explore, modify, and distribute the codebase.
 For any questions or feedback, please contact us at [Mahmoud Eid](mailto:eng.mahmod.eid.elsayed@gmail.com).

-## Conclusion
-The **Cloud-Based Storage System** project serves as a vital stepping stone for aspiring engineers to validate their technical skills and address real-world business problems.
-Through this initiative, we aim to identify and nurture talent for the IT industry, ensuring a pool of skilled professionals ready to meet the demands of the evolving tech landscape.